henryksarat/solana/booth_exchange/README.md

 ## Implemented
+### Smart contract:
 * Create Exchange Booth - As an admin create an exchange rate between two tokens
 * Deposit to Excahnge Booth - As an admin, deposit into the vault of both Mints in the Exchange Booth.
 This is using PDA's.
 (Program Derived Addresses)
 * Trade - As a customer exchange between Token A and B or between Token B and A

+### UI:
+* Simple react app that simply allows connection to the Phantom Wallet
+* Executes against one of the smart contract actions to save a string and retrieve the string

 ## TODO